KrisztaT/Battleship/README.md

 # Help documentation

-## Hardware and software requirements/ Prerequisits to install python
+## Hardware and software requirements/ Prerequisites to install python from script

-* Debian on computer or using WSL terminal with a minimum of 2GB RAM and 5GB of disk space
+* A computer running Debian or using WSL terminal
+* Minimum of 2GB RAM and 5GB of disk space
 * Sudo access on the system to install Python on Linux.

 To run the program the minimum hardware and software requirements are the same as for running python on your computer.

-## How to run the python code the first time from zip file
+## How to run the python code the first time from a zip file

 * Open your terminal
 * Unzip files to a subdirectory (type in your terminal _unzip KrisztinaTesenyi_T1A3.zip -d battleship_)